cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/04b-securing-with-calico.md

 Run the command: `calicoctl apply -f whitelist.yaml`, you should get confirmation that the policy was applied.

-Try accessing your service again using the command we used before, the connection should work.
+Try accessing your service again using the command we used before and the direct IP address - the connection should work.
 Ask a friend to try to connect and the connection should fail.

-Obviously this is not achiveving what we ultimately want yet, but it is a first step.
+Obviously this is not achieving what we ultimately want yet because we are only allowing traffic from our own computer.

-If you try to connect using the API management url we received in the previous step, that connection should still fail.
+If you try to connect using the API Management URL we received in the previous step, that connection should still fail.

 ## Updating our policy to allow connections from the API Management IPs

 The API Management actually uses multiple IP addresses to connect to the service, so we need to add all of them to our whitelist.
-In the example below we add 3 entries:
+Open up the whitelist.yaml file again and add 3 entries:
 - 169.46.64.77/32
 - 169.48.97.212/32
 - 169.48.246.130/32